 First Year Students

-- 1303 "Law & Politics" covers central concepts in political analysis and the nature of representative democracies, focusing on Canada.
+- POLS1303: Law, Politics & Government covers central concepts in political analysis and the nature of representative democracies, focusing on Canada.

-You need 48h for your POLS Major; 36h for your POLS Double Major; 60h for POLS Honours.
+- You need 48h for your POLS Major; 36h for your POLS Double Major; 60h for POLS Honours.

-- 6h Social Science: Our two intro courses satisfy this requirement, you do not need to take extra social science)
+- 6h Social Science: Our two intro courses satisfy this requirement; you are not required to take additional social science courses.

-- 6h in the Faculty of Pure and Applied Science (can be Psychology, Geology, and Computing - not a math-based requirement)
+- 6h in the Faculty of Pure and Applied Science; note, not a math-based requirement